CodingPenguin/clashofclans-bot/README.md

-# Clash of Clans Discord Bot (CoC Bot)

 This bot is used to fetch in-game player data by using the official [Clash of Clans API](https://developer.clashofclans.com/#/documentation).
-CoC Bot is still under testing and some features have yet to be implemented.
+ClashStats Bot is still under testing and some features have yet to be implemented.
 Suggestions are encouraged!

 ## Commands

-Currently, eight commands are able to be used.
+Currently, nine commands are able to be used.

 ### coc verify